KlaraSvobodova/English-for-designers/02-first-impression/final.md

 "Theatrical club Nursery"
 * This project has nothing to do with the nursery; it's just a coincidence of the name.

 * Identity was created in 2018 as part of a competition for the visual identity of a theater club.
 The design I made won and was used.
 It's still used today.
-I like remembering it because it was my first big contest win that actually happened.
+I like remembering it because it was my first bigger contest win that actually happened.

 ![Chalkboard-Text-Effect](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/5850b7c3-6b22-44dc-b04b-9c53a6d9cc48)
 ![poster_mockup](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/143db6e5-3dab-4441-8e3e-c5ecbc3d354d)